sarojanakka/human-detection/README.md

 # human-detection
-My first repository on github , I hope it works
+My first repository on github.
+A python code which will be count the people in image or video.I created an webpage by HTML,CSS so that we can upload there and see how many people are there.